Buying the horse is only the beginning…

 One of the best girths I bought was an inexpensive, elastic, fleece-lined one for about $35.
 So, why might you need a more expensive girth?
 If your horse is sensitive or allergic to certain materials, you may need to hunt for something different.

 You also may need something that distributes pressure more evenly, if your horse has a delicate girth area.

-Some saddles need to be set back a bit to fit the horse properly and to avoid interfering with the shoulder.
+Some saddles need to be set back a bit to fit the horse properly and to avoid interfering with the shoulder and restricting movement.

 - Does your horse need a certain material?